CCA-Public/digital-archives-manual/guides/diskimaging.md

 	* **Solution:**
 Try mounting the disk image and compare the folder titles.
 If there is a discrepancy copy the folder from the mounted disk image into your SIP.

+* **Issue:**
+When trying to extract the logical WAVE files on a audio-CD using IsoBuster on the Windows machines, and the computer automatically ejects the CD.

+	* **Solution:**
+This can happen when the audio tracks on a CD appear as "locked" on the BitCurator computer.
+Some also refer to them as hidden files or files that are just harder to access.
+In that case you can use cdparanoia to rip the locked audio tracks on one of the BitCurator workstations.
+The workflow we follow comes from the blog [Bitsgalore](https://bitsgalore.org/2015/11/13/preserving-optical-media-from-the-command-line.html).